Donsezan/WallapopAssistent/README.md

 1. Allowing users to configure one or more search profiles, specifying keywords and filter options (description content, price range).
 2. Periodically querying the Wallapop API for items matching these profiles.
-3. Comparing fetched results against a local history of items already seen.
-4. Storing new items and their images locally.
-5. Alerting the user to new items via desktop notifications.
+3. Alerting the user to new items via desktop notifications.
-6. Displaying all monitored items in a tabbed interface, allowing users to click through to the Wallapop website.
+4. Displaying all monitored items in a tabbed interface, allowing users to click through to the Wallapop website.

 ## Key Technologies